 How AMCLI Emerged

 AMCLI emerged from identifying this opportunity and realizing that it met a clearly defined need.
-Nadia Roumani, AMCLI director, has served as a consultant to several foundations, and as a research associate at the USC Center for Religion and Civic Culture.
-She conducted a series of research projects addressing American Muslim young adults, and Muslim organizations engaged in domestic and foreign policy issues.
+Nadia Roumani, then a research associate at the USC Center for Religion and Civic Culture, conducted a series of research projects addressing American Muslim young adults, and Muslim organizations engaged in domestic and foreign policy issues.
 The research identified two dominant trends:

 - Muslim organizations lack capacity and are overburdened and, thus, unable to engage effectively in partnerships on regional/national policy issues, and

 - Emerging Muslim leaders feel that they lack sufficient mentors, resources, and training to lead effectively.

 In the summer of 2006 Nadia worked with colleagues Brie Loskota, managing director of the USC Center for Religion and Civic Culture, and Edina Lekovic, communications director at the Muslim Public Affairs Council, to convene a three-day meeting of 22 civic leaders from across the country at the Rockefeller Brothers Fund’s Pocantico Conference Center in New York.
 (View the list of attendees below.)
 The women and men around the table had been carefully selected through a nomination process and represented the ethnic, social and geographical diversity of the Muslim communities of America.
 As the participants shared ideas, stories, disappointments, and triumphs, they developed a renewed sense of community and cultivated a shared belief that their civic work, if strategically nurtured, could lead to a vibrant and civically engaged Muslim community in America.
 At this meeting, the group discussed common challenges, and by consensus prioritized the most pressing need: to develop a national leadership program to invest in an emerging generation of leaders, provide them with learning tools, and help them connect with their peers across the country.